 Active device installs have jumped from around 108 on March 12th to 1,288 on April 12th (see graph below).

 I’m not sure what has caused Happy Shapes to take off.
 The number of installs jumped on March 14th from 108 to 124, and has kept increasing since.
-Perhaps the touchpaper was lit by a link on an app aggregation site — I’ve found a couple, like this one, but nothing stands out/
+Perhaps the touchpaper was lit by a link on an app aggregation site — I’ve found a couple, but nothing stands out.

 The numbers are still small of course, but for me they are both surprising and pleasing.